suxuekun/libpyiotcloud/_device_simulator/README.md

 4. Run the device.

-    <b>Refer to corresponding sections below for more details with screenshots.<b>
+    <b>Refer to corresponding sections below for more details with screenshots.</b>

 5. Access and control the device via the IoT portal.
 (GPIO, RTC, UART, IP/MAC, etc)